S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 npm install alpinejs esbuild
 ```

-I figured out that I had to use something bundle Alpine.js into my JavaScript file after I tried to use it by itself and it didn't work.
+I figured out that I had to use something to bundle Alpine.js into my JavaScript file after I tried to use it by itself and it didn't work.
 I asked Claude 3.5 Sonnet and it recommended using esbuild and gave me the command options I needed.

 On that note, the next thing you need to do is define a Node.js build script so that you can use it to bundle your JavaScript before serving your website.
 Add a `scripts` section to your `package.json` and define the `build` script like this: